NazimCimen/flutter_kartex_web_app/README.md

 A special thank you to **Kartex Tekstil ve Madencilik A.Ş.** for allowing me to share the source code of this project as open source.

+## Live Website

+You can view the official website at [www.kartextmi.com.tr](https://www.kartextmi.com.tr).

 ## Features

 - **Workwear Catalogue**: A clean and modern catalogue displays the company's range of workwear products.